December 26, 2024

 It’s important to note that if your shutters are made of wood, you should avoid using harsh chemicals or abrasive cleaners as they can damage the finish.
 Instead, opt for a mild soap and water solution or a specialized wood cleaner.
 Additionally, if you’re storing the shutters for an extended period of time, consider wrapping them in a soft cloth or bubble wrap to protect them from scratches or other damage.

-See also How to Repair Motorized Shutters
+See also How to Clean Wood Shutters

 What to Do with Unwanted Interior Window Shutters